-If you want to make a difference, and are not already wedded to a cause, what’s the best charity to donate to?
-This is a brief summary of the most useful information we’ve been able to find.
+If you want to make a difference, and are happy to give toward wherever you think you can do the most good (regardless of cause area), how do you choose where to donate?
+This is a brief summary of the most useful tips we have.

 How to choose an effective charity

 One big decision to make is whether to do your own research or delegate your decision to someone else.
 Below are some considerations.

 If you trust someone else’s recommendations, you can defer to them.

 If you know someone who shares your values and has already put a lot of thought into where to give, then consider simply going with their recommendations.

 But it can be better to do your own research if any of these apply to you: